CoMat: Aligning Text-to-Image Diffusion Model with Image-to-Text Concept Matching: Experiment

 \subsection{Quantitative Results}

 We compare our methods with our baseline models: SD1.5 and SDXL, and two state-of-the-art open-sourced text-to-image models: PixArt-$\alpha$~\cite{chen2023pixartalpha} and Playground-v2~\cite{playground-v2}.
-PixArt-$\alpha$ adopts the transformer~\cite{vaswani2023attention} architecture and leverages dense pseudo-captions auto-labeled by a large Vision-Language model to assist text-image alignment learning.
-Playground-v2 follows a similar structure to SDXL but is preferred 2.5x more on the generated images~\cite{playground-v2}.

 {\bf T2I-CompBench}.
 The evaluation result is shown in Table \ref{benchmark:t2icompbench}.
-It is important to note that we cannot reproduce results reported in some relevant works~\cite{chen2023pixartalpha, huang2023t2icompbench} due to the evolution of the evaluation code.
+Note that we cannot reproduce results reported in some relevant works~\cite{chen2023pixartalpha, huang2023t2icompbench} due to the evolution of the evaluation code.
 All our shown results are based on the latest code released in GitHub\footnote{\url{https://github.com/Karine-Huang/T2I-CompBench}}.
 We observe significant gains in all six sub-categories compared with our baseline models.
-Specifically, SD1.5 increases $0.2983$, $0.1262$, and $0.2004$ for color, shape, and texture attributes.
-In terms of object relationship and complex reasoning, CoMat-SD1.5 also obtains large improvement with over $70\%$ improvement in the spatial relationship.
 With our methods, SD1.5 can even achieve better or comparable results compared with PixArt-$\alpha$ and Playground-v2.
-When applying our method on the larger base model SDXL, we can still witness great improvement.
 Our CoMat-SDXL demonstrates the best performance regarding attribute binding, spatial relationships, and complex compositions.
-We find our method fails to obtain the best result in non-spatial relationships.
-We assume this is due to the training distribution in our text prompts, where a majority of prompts are descriptive phrases aiming to confuse the diffusion model.
-The type of prompts in non-spatial relationships may only take a little part.

 {\bf TIFA.} We show the results in TIFA in Table \ref{benchmark:tifa}.
-Our CoMat-SDXL achieves the best performance with an improvement of 1.8 scores compared to SDXL.
-Besides, CoMat significantly enhances SD1.5 by 7.3 scores, which largely surpasses PixArt-$\alpha$.
+Our CoMat-SDXL achieves the best performance with an improvement of 1.6 scores compared to SDXL.
+Besides, CoMat significantly enhances SD1.5 by 7.4 scores, which largely surpasses PixArt-$\alpha$.

+{\bf DPG-Bench.} The results in DPG-Bench is shown in Table \ref{benchmark:tifa}.
+Although we do not train our model on dense prompts and can only accept 77 tokens, similar to Stable Diffusion, our method successfully generalizes to this more complex scenario and brings significant improvement to the baseline model.